 During the coronavirus pandemic, you might not be able to get mouthwash without putting yourself at risk of becoming infected.
 But the good news is that you don’t need a commercial product to improve oral hygiene – salt water will do the trick.

-Many dentists now recommend that people bathe their mouths in saltwater every day, especially if they are at risk of periodontitis.
+Many dentists now recommend that people bathe their mouths in salt water every day, especially if they are at risk of periodontitis.
 Fill a glass of water and then stir in some salt.
 Rinse and gargle for about thirty seconds before spitting out into a sink.

 Saltwater is a highly effective mouthwash because it kills bacteria while preserving your mouth microbiome at the same time.

 At this time of the pandemic, you may also want to consider using a peroxide-based mouthwash.
-The mouth is an entry point for the virus, so regular use of peroxide after return to the home may help bolster your defenses (though we need more science before giving any definitive answers).
+The mouth is an entry point for the virus, so regular use of peroxide after return home may help bolster your defenses (though we need more science before giving any definitive answers).

 Stop Eating Sugary Foods

 With COVID-19 on the loose, people must adjust their lifestyles to be as healthy as possible.
 Now, therefore, it is a better time than ever to ditch junk food and embrace healthier options.
 The last thing you want right now is to develop a gum infection and become infected with the coronavirus.

 Where possible, try to avoid products with added sugar.
 Candies, bakery items, most condiments, soda, and cake, are all packed with sugar that leads to the development of bacteria that attack the teeth.
 The acid they make slowly wears away at the enamel, eventually leading to cavities.
 These can then become infected and cause pain.

 Swapping out junk food for regular food, as it comes out of the ground, will improve the health of your mouth tremendously and reduce the risk of a dental emergency Alpharetta.